marymafa/marymafa.github.io/_posts/2017-11-27-telephone-check.md

 5. Lastly, I should  use regex.test(str) to test if the string adheres to the regular expression and return true or false.

+6. Use a for loop if possible.

+### My Approach

+I created a function titled telephone check to check whether it is valid or not,  a variable named format that will cointain the formal that will be needed, And  a for loop  that will iterate though the an argument.
+On my test stattement i said if numbers is not equall to a formal return false otherwise return true.
+It worked for false only instead of working for true and false.